 Most of my professional writing has been related to business and marketing.
 Earlier this year, after talking a bit about my theatrical background, and knowing that I am a video producer she asked if I might be interested in reviewing some plays for her blog.

 It’s been a lot of fun and I look forward to continuing it into the new year and hopefully beyond.

-Here is a rundown of the plays I have reviewed so far.
+Here is a rundown of the plays I have reviewed in 2017.

 … based on the names of five performers, Big Moe (Lorenzo Rush, Jr.), Little Moe (Darrin Ford), Eat Moe (James Earl Jones II), Four Eyed-Moe (Kelvin Rosten, Jr.) and No Moe (Eric A. Lewis).
 The doo-wop quintet are apparitions who emerge from inside a vintage radio to help young boozy, bluesy Nomax (Stephen ‘Blu’ Allen) get out of his funk… review